emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 #### Logstash Pipelines

-Integration mechanisms are managed by the Logstash process, which is responsible for executing scripts, querying AWS, receiving data, reading data from files, processing the received data and enriching it and, as a result, submitting it to the Energy Logserver index.
+Integration mechanisms are managed by the Logstash process, which is responsible for executing scripts, querying AWS, receiving data, reading data from files, processing the received data and enriching it and, as a result, submitting it to the ITRS Log Analytics index.
 These processes were set up under the following Logstash pipelines:

 ```
 - pipeline.id: aws